Sharatmaharjan/Notes/BCA/3rd sem/Unit 11: Java Applications.md

 ```

 **Explanation**:
-- We add an `ActionListener` to the `JButton` to handle button click events.
+- We add an `ActionListener` to the `JButton` to handle button click events by implementing the ActionListener interface using an anonymous inner class.
 - When the button is clicked, a dialog box displays the message "Button Clicked!".
+- **Anonymous inner classes** are a special type of inner class where we don't provide a name for the class.
+Instead, we define the class inline where it is needed, typically for short-term use.

+`JOptionPane` is a class in Java's Swing library that offers an easy way to display pop-up dialogs for various purposes, such as showing messages, requesting input from users, or seeking confirmation.
+It belongs to the `javax.swing` package and is widely used for creating message boxes in graphical user interface (GUI) applications.

+### Common Methods of `JOptionPane`:
+- **`showMessageDialog()`**: Displays a message to the user.
+- **`showInputDialog()`**: Prompts the user to provide input.
+- **`showConfirmDialog()`**: Asks the user a yes/no question and returns their response.

 **Sample Output**:
 A window with a button.
 Clicking the button shows a dialog box with the message "Button Clicked!".